chgorman/notes-math-crypto/README.md

 to understand Public-Key Cryptography;
 specifically, the goal is to teach digital signatures and Elliptic Curve Cryptography.
-Additional material is included on Pairing-based Cryptography, Zero-Knowledge Proofs, and Secret Sharing protocols.
+Additional material on Pairing-based Cryptography, Zero-Knowledge Proofs, and Secret Sharing protocols is included.
-We do discuss parts of Symmetric Key Cryptography (including hash functions), but that is not the primary focus.
+We discuss parts of Symmetric Key Cryptography (particularly hash functions and their applications), but that is not the primary focus.

-In `/examples`, we include Python3 scripts for most of the examples.
+In `examples/`, we include Python3 scripts for most of the examples.
 This allows individuals to modify the examples from the text as they seek a deeper understanding of the mathematics and cryptography.